 Reassess your web design layout and aim for simple sophistication.
 Casa do Outeiro Tuias is affordable luxury defined.
 The independently run five-room bed and breakfast prides itself on its simple sophistication.
 They provide a stellar guest experience and let the stunning Baroque design speak for itself.

 Their web design shares a similar structure.
 The homepage only contains what potential guests want to see.
 The aesthetic is clean and refined.
 Text is minimal and to the point, and the carousel of hotel images is fetching and well-timed.
-In just a few seconds, travellers know why they want to book and how to do it.
+In just a few seconds, travelers know why they want to book and how to do it.

 Room galleries that compel travelers to book: Hotel West End

 Hotel West End understands this more than most hotels.
 Instead of a general photo gallery that shows everything from the doorknob to the hallways, they’ve used wide-angle shots of each room type.
 They then paired these images with the size and price of the rooms pictured.
-This intuitive web design layout shows travellers the most sought-after details clearly and in one place.
+This intuitive web design layout shows travelers the most sought-after details clearly and in one place.

 Noticed a trend among these beautiful hotel websites?